Wellthy/analytics-engineer-data-interviews/Instructions.md

 During your interview, we will discuss your PR review in a collaborative session.
 You will not be asked to do any coding yourself, but please be prepared to share your screen and discuss what changes, suggestions, or questions you would include in your review.
 Please note: you do not need to submit anything ahead of the interview or prepare a presentation of any kind.

 ## Event Data (Snowplow)
 The source table for event data is `atomic.events` in a data warehouse, where every tracked event made by a user on the Wellthy application is stored.
 You can think of "events" as actions a user can perform in an application: a user "viewed" a page, "clicked" a link, "submitted" a form, etc. You can also define custom events in Snowplow unique to your application.
 In our case, we've included in this repo the event schema for a custom event called "Member Intake Funnel".
+This allows us to flag

+We define conversion as someone first creating a Wellthy account, then stepping through to eventually activate a Care Project.
+Thes

+1. SET_UP_MFA
+2. INPUT_FULL_NAME
+3. CREATE_CARE_RECIPIENT
+4. VERIFY_ELIGIBILITY
+5. REFERRAL_SOURCE
+6. CREATE_ACCOUNT
+7. CREATE_PROJECT
+8. CREATE_PASSWORD
+9. CONFIRM_COUNTRY
+10. CAREGIVING_GOAL

 Note: If you are familiar with Snowplow data, you will notice that not all columns typically provided in `atomic.events` are in the `SELECT` statement that creates the `base` model.
 They have been excluded for simplicity's sake and are not relevant to the challenge.